danbev/learning-llvm/README.md

   br label %bb3
 ```
 In this case the optional `cleanup` flags indicates that this is a landing pad
-for a cleanup, which I think is for running destructors/drop functions.
+for a cleanup, which means that this landingpad should always be entered, whic
+I think can be used for running destructors/drop functions.
-In this case this landing pad can catche a struct with a i8* member and a 32
+In this case this landing pad can catch a struct with a i8* member and a 32
 member.

+Other possibilities for clauses, apart from `cleanup` are `catch`, and `filter`.

 ### Invoke instruction
-Lets take the following example of an invoke instruction and try to understand
+Lets take the following example of an `invoke` instruction and try to understand
 it;
 ```llvm
 %2 = invoke i32 @"std::rt::lang_start::_$u7b$$u7b$closure$u7d$$u7d$::h4a18ec8e9cd2a4c5"(i64** align 8 %_1)